vedb/pupil_recording_interface/docs/installation.rst

 Linux
 ~~~~~

-A conda package of FLIR's `PySpin` library is available for Linux:
+A conda package of FLIR's ``PySpin`` library is available for Linux:

 .. code-block:: console

-    conda install -c phausamann -c conda-forge pyspin
+    $ conda install -c phausamann -c conda-forge pyspin

 Windows and MacOS
 ~~~~~~~~~~~~~~~~~